 The funded ratio over a longer period is shown in the following graph.
 The System has generally been at or just below 100% funded, other than in a few years.
-The changes to the benefit structure for members hired on or after July 1, 2015 (Tier 2), as well as increases in the court fees passed by the 2015 and 2021 legislature, along with a new payroll-related state contribution beginning July 1, 2023, are expected to mitigate the need for additional State contributions in the future.
+The changes to the benefit structure for members hired on or after July 1, 2015 (Tier 2), as well as increases in the court fees passed by the 2015 and 2021 legislature and the payroll-related state contribution passed by the 2021 legislature, are expected to mitigate the need for additional State contributions in the future.